 Here are some of the top statistics on how online reviews impact your business:

 54% of people will visit the businesses website after reading positive reviews

 84% of people trust online reviews as much as a personal recommendation

 87% of businesses need a rating of 3–5 stars before they will use them

 68% of consumers trust reviews more when they see both good & bad scores On average 1 negative review can cost you, 30 customers!

 So what should you do about bad reviews on Google?

 There is hope for the many businesses that are losing customers due to bad reviews showing up on Google Maps and Search Results.
 Some online reputation management companies now offer reliable review management services that can help business owners get legitimate positive reviews and fix bad reviews online.

 Have you found negative comments about you or your business online?
 If you have you will already understand that this can be very damaging to your reputation.
 If people search for you and they find these negative comments or business reviews it can be costly as well.
 Many potential customers look for online reviews before they decide to use their service or buy their Service or product.
-Removal Media is the only company that specializes in permanently deleting negative online Reviews.
+Removal Media is the only company that specializes in permanently deleting negative Reviews.
 Other companies only suppress online reviews, while we completely delete.
 Don’t hide it, delete it, with Guaranteed Removals.
-We offer all our clients a no-money-up-front guarantee.
+Removal Media offers all our clients a no-money-up-front guarantee.